 We thank the reviewer for the very positive opinion on our manuscript and for highlighting some points of improvement.
-In particular, regarding local/global processing we realized that the previous version of our manuscript was not sufficiently clear.
+Regarding local/global processing, we realized that the previous version of our manuscript was not sufficiently clear.
 Based on the reviewer’s suggestion we have further discussed this point and made clear that there is no evidence that local/global processing affected the presence/absence of spatial numerical associations in our study.
 Indeed, based on the Navon paradigm we specified that an interference could only be expected for global over local processing, thus when we required digit (i.e., local) processing in the symbolic task.
 However, we found no evidence that the SNARC effect for digits was affected by numerosity (i.e., global).

 Conversely, according to Navon local processing should not affect global processing.
 Therefore, digits should not affect the processing of numerosity.
-Indeed, in the non-symbolic task we found not influence of local over global stimuli, supporting the idea that the absence of the SNARC effect in the non-symbolic task should not be due to local interference.
+Indeed, in the non-symbolic task we found no influence of local over global stimuli, supporting the idea that the absence of the SNARC effect in the non-symbolic task should not be due to local interference.
 Furthermore, we suggested future studies to investigate the phenomenon of global precedence in the SNARC effect by using combinations of digits in order to systematically investigate both local and global number processing.
 We are confident that the editor and the reviewer will find this point adequately addressed in the revised version of the discussion.
 As minor thoughts: b.
 I am not familiar with the guidelines of this journal concerning word limits, but I would report all the results provided by the analyzes.
 For instance, in Experiment 1 please report the main effect of the hand and the values associated with the non-significant interactions; moreover, please report the values of the t-tests after the significant interaction; same approach for Experiment 2.

-Considering that the word limit for a brief report is quite stringent we decided to only report the main findings in the text.
+Considering that the word limit for a brief report is stringent we decided to only report the main findings in the text.
 However, we agree with the reviewer about the importance of having the full results available for the readers.
-Therefore, we made available the complete output of the study on the project page on Open Science Framework (https://osf.io/e7rj3/), together with the data and the analysis script, and we also uploaded them in the supplementary materials that will be available online. c.
+Therefore, we made available the complete output of the study on the project page on Open Science Framework (https://osf.io/e7rj3/), together with the data and the analysis script.We have also uploaded them in the supplementary materials that will be available online. c.
 The graphs are great and clear in reporting your main results, but I would like to see a table containing all mean data for all conditions.